AllenMNP/INF124-e-commerce-website/README.md

 8.
 9.
 10. For our website, we added CSS stylistic properties to the homepage (main.css), each of the product's description pages (product.css), the index (index.css), and the order form (order-page.css).
 These properties include: background-color, color, font-family, font-size, text-align, margin-(left, right, top, bottom), list-style-type, padding, display, border, text-decoration, width, and height.
-11. On each product's description page, the user can hover over the three photos and the size of the image will increase.
-When the user moves their mouse off the photos, the images will go back to their normal size.
+11. On each product's description page, the user can hover over the three photos and the size of the images will increase.
+When the user moves their mouse off the photos, the images will return back to their normal size.

 ## Acknowledgements